wp-plugins/get-image/readme.txt

 Contributors: dgmike
 Donate link: http://dgmike.wordpress.com
 Tags: image, thumbnail, fullzise
-Requires at least: 2.5
+Requires at least: 2.6
-Tested up to: 2.5
+Tested up to: 2.6
-Stable tag: 0.5
+Stable tag: 0.8

 Take the last image daughter of a post on the selected size.

 == Description ==

+Note: This version only works on Wordpress 2.6.
+If you wants to use on wordpress 2.5, please get the version 0.5 on download repository.

 Take the last image daughter of a post.
 To use this plugin you just need to insert one of the following commands in your template: